What is the corporate governance ecosystem? V2

 • Does the board of directors have ultimate authority?
 If not, who does?

-• Does the board of directors have ultimate accountability for your company’s value creation?
+• Does the board of directors have ultimate accountability for your company’s performance and value creation?
 If not, who does?

 • What are the principles used to determine the value creation of each person in the company, including board directors?

-• What are the principles used to determine how much of each person’s value creation should be in their compensation?
+• What are the principles used to determine how much of each person’s value creation should be in their personal compensation vs allocated to others?

 What further reading should you do?